“Alternate” version of ‘Stone Crazy’

 I immediately downloaded the track from Amazon.

 What my ninety-nine cent purchase got me however was not an “alternate take”, but a “renovated” version of the original recording.
-(This version can be heard on Spotify – the original cannot)

 Where the original found Stewart walking through the ruins of a relationship, stalked by Jack Bruce’s thrumming bass lines and stung by the memories wrought by Green’s guitar, the people behind this version felt it necessary to bring in a professional mourner, an organist whose heightened wailing underscores and capitalizes all the words in Stewart’s eulogy.